maxmilton/microdoc/README.md

 Recent versions of evergreen browsers.

-It's expected users have up-to-date browsers so `microdoc` makes minimal effort to polyfill browser APIs.
-That said, if you run into any compatibility bugs please [open an issue](https://github.com/MaxMilton/microdoc/issues).
+The expected use case of `microdoc` is developer docs so end-users are technically minded with an up-to-date browser.
+Only minimal effort are made polyfill browser APIs.
+That said, if you run into any compatibility bugs please [open an issue](https://github.com/maxmilton/microdoc/issues).

+TODO: Show how to use https://polyfill.io for wider cross-browser support

 ## Usage

-TODO: Write me; show/describe basic `index.html`
+TODO: Write me; show/describe basic `index.html`; also link to our docs: `docs/index.html`

 TODO: Add a note about if they're OK with sending me error details, add a trackx script snippet to their html -- it would be much appreciated!